Keep 8FLiX free — chip in $1/month and earn your supporter badge.

-Home » Scripts » TV
+Home / Scripts / TV

 TV

-Read, study, and download real TV scripts.
+Read, study, and download television scripts.

 What We Mean By "Teleplay"

-Teleplays: Explained
+TV Teleplays: Explained

-Like screenplays, but written for TV!
+Like screenplays, but built for episodes.

-Introducing: The New "Teleplay"
+Introducing: the New “Teleplay”

 Image of Theo James as Eddie Horniman, Kaya Scodelario as Susie Glass, and Daniel Ings as Freddy Horniman from the Netflix series The Gentlemen.
 Read the scripts.